n0op3/solo-leveling/README.md

 This app was inspired by The System from Solo Leveling.
 In the story, the quests the main character completes grant him experience and allow to upgrade his stats.

-Of course, in real life, I have no way of giving you magic skills with this app.
+Of course, in real life, I have no way of giving you magic skills.
-You can still get stronger by consistently working out though, and that's what this app is supposed to help you with.
+You can still get stronger by consistently working out though, and that's what this is supposed to help you with.

 # Configuration
 The configuration directories are as follows: